Ctenophorus caudicinctus: Thermoregulation

 Thermoregulation behaviour is important for ctenophorus caudicinctus to carry out daily activities.
 The availability of proper thermal radiation is limited to species like ctenophorus caudicinctus because of extreme seasons.
 Ctenophorus caudicinctus body temperature in shade is 34.2 7 °C. They start their day on the ground and move higher throughout the day.
 Then return to the ground at the end of the day.
 Their body temperatures are mostly kept cool because of higher atmospheres and less absorbance of the sun.
 If the weather isn't appropriate, ctenophorus caudicinctus can use psychological changes to be active during the day.
 It can increase their absorbance or loss of heat up to 77–87.7% through changing the colour of their skin.
 This would help ctenophorus caudicinctus during lower climates like spring and winter to increase their body temperature.
-Vise-versa, they can lower their body temperatures in hotter seasons.
+Vice versa, they can lower their body temperatures in hotter seasons.